fnproject/fdk-java/examples/async-thumbnails/README.md

-# Example `fn` Java FDK / Cloud Threads Project: Asynchronous Thumbnails
+# Example Fn Java FDK / Cloud Threads Project: Asynchronous Thumbnails

 This example provides an HTTP endpoint for asynchronously creating three thumbnails of an image whose data is provided as the body of the HTTP request